What everyone should eat after antibiotics

 Listen to your daughter

 Having had two rounds of antibiotics, my mother is now listening to her daughter and is taking some supplements (not probiotics) to help strengthen her immune system.
-She is on with the kefir and apples daily too, now, and recovering nicely.
+She is happy with the kefir and apples daily too, now, and recovering nicely.

 by Karen Geary, a Registered Nutritional Therapist DipION, mBANT, CNHC at Amplify